Baseball uniform: Graphics and logos

 From the beginning, graphic designs were used to identify teams.
 Often an Old English letter was worn on the chest.
-This style survives with the Detroit Tigers and their gothic style "D" on their home jerseys and caps and the Oakland Athletics, who currently have an Old English "A" on their caps and their alternative jerseys.
+This style survives with the Detroit Tigers and their gothic style "D" on their home jerseys and caps and the Athletics, who currently have an Old English "A" on their caps and their alternative jerseys.

 As official nicknames gained prominence in the early 1900s (in contrast to media-generated and unofficial nicknames of prior generations), pictorial logos began emerging as part of the team's marketing.
 Some early examples include a small red tiger on the black cap of the 1901 Detroit Tigers, as they were officially the Tigers from the beginning; and a bear cub logo on the Chicago Cubs shirts by 1907, as that unofficial nickname was then adopted officially by the club.

 In another famous example, the Boston Americans (an unofficial designation that merely distinguished them from their across-the-tracks rivals) adopted the Nationals' abandoned red stockings in 1908, and have been the Boston Red Sox officially ever since then.

 By the 1930s, nearly every team had distinctive logos, letters or the team nickname on their home shirts, as part of the team's marketing.
 The trend of the city name on the road jerseys continued.
 In recent years, with team nicknames being so strongly associated with the clubs, logos that were once only used at home also turned up on road jerseys, in place of city names.